Does Connecticut require an electrical license?

 Electricians of all levels need basic health insurance.
 If you work for a large company or organization, health insurance will be one of your benefits.
 If you run your own business, you can get it through a union or purchase your own plan.

 If you own your own business, you should purchase electrician insurance.
 This insurance covers basic business concerns like stolen tools or damaged property.
 However, it also has increased liability insurance coverage.
+In addition, business owners in Connecticut must carry workers’ compensation coverage.

 Even with extensive training, mistakes happen.
-Unfortunately, when an electrician makes a mistake, it can have serious consequences including fire, property damage, and personal injury.
+Unfortunately, when an electrician makes a mistake, it can have serious consequences, including fire, property damage, and personal injury.
 Electrician insurance helps keep your business protected.

 Electrician industry trends